 Frequentist statistics is characterised by changing your mind about default actions based on the “unsurprising-ness” of the data (the [in]famous p-value).
 Bayesians change their minds about prior beliefs instead.
 Frequentists need not form a belief to have a default action — this is purely something one commits to without analysing any data.

-Inference from a frequentist’s perspective is predicated on the notion that sampled data is drawn from a large, or infinite, sample space that we may take expectations over.
+Inference from a frequentist’s perspective says that sampled data is drawn from a large or infinite sample space that we may take expectations over.
 The randomness of data gives the standard error in regression coefficient estimates — uncertainty in what would happen to the estimates if we observed more data sets that look like our own.
-This sampling error is the variance in a classifier’s predictions as discussed in machine learning (regression is a part of the ML toolkit after all).
-A high variance means you’ve overfit on your one sample and have boldly claimed to make sense out of the randomness.
+This sampling error is the variance in a classifier’s predictions as discussed in more explicit machine learning contexts (linear regression is a part of the ML toolkit after all).
+A high variance means you’ve overfit on your one sample and have claimed to make sense out of the randomness present.

-Bayesians believe the data is fixed and it is mutually-exclusive hypotheses over which a probability distribution exists; the uncertainty “captured” in our state of knowledge of the system quantifies our strength of belief in the parameter values themselves for the observed data thus far.
+Bayesians reason instead that a probability distribution represents the unknown-ness of a quantity, not the randomness of the quantity from the data.
+The uncertainty in one’s state of knowledge of the system is described by their strength of “belief” about the true and unknown parameter values for the observed data thus far.

-In summary, frequentist inference and Bayesian inference are defined by their goals, not their methods.
-The frequency guarantees of confidence intervals and the quantification of uncertain beliefs using credible intervals converge once there is enough information.
+Either way the frequency guarantees of confidence intervals and uncertainty quantification of credible intervals converge once there is enough information.

 This becomes clear if we define precision and recall as conditional probabilities, for disease present D and positive test +ve.

-3. “The effect of a small prior/the prosecutor’s fallacy, done geometrically”
+4. “The effect of a small prior done visually” (the prosecutor’s fallacy)

 A well-reasoned concern was published by a heart doctor on the new ECG feature on the Apple.
-The crux of his piece rested on the rarity of people with atrial fibrillation (about 1%) which would cause false alarms, and many false alarms given the number of sales one can anticipate from a company that generated more profit in 3 months than Amazon has ever generated.
-The graph below left should be committed to memory by anyone who builds or uses classifiers or diagnostic tests; small priors have a dramatic effect on false positives even with tests that have a specificity = sensitivity = 99%!
+The crux of his piece rested on the rarity of people with atrial fibrillation (about 1%) which would cause false alarms, and many false alarms given the number of sales one can expect from a company that generated more profit in 3 months than Amazon has ever done.
+The red line below left should be committed to memory by anyone who builds or uses classifiers or diagnostic tests; small priors have a dramatic effect on false positives even with tests that have a specificity = sensitivity = 99%!

-One way to see why this is the case is to consider a confusion matrix whose areas are proportional to each quadrant’s probability.
-I’ve staggered the + category for ease in representing equally high specificity and sensitivity (99%).
-We “artificially” vary the prior D toward 0 (normally this is a fixed estimate from the data).
-This gives a precision (1/[1+FP/TP]) that tends to 0 — TP falls very quickly due to its area whilst FP increases.
+One way to understand why this is is to consider a confusion matrix whose areas are proportional to a quadrant’s probability.
+If we artificially vary the prior D (normally a fixed estimate from the data) toward 0 we get a precision 1/(1+FP/TP) that tends to 0 as TP falls quickly due to its change in area whilst FP increases.

-The visual shows that a small prior (rare disease), even with 99% sensitivity (large overlap inside red, high recall) and 99% specificity (large white area) can still yield many false positives (large green area).
+The graphic shows again how a rare disease (small red area) with a test that has 99% sensitivity/recall (large intersection within red) and 99% specificity (large white area) can still yield many false positives and hence low precision (large green area).

 Empirical Bayes is useful in ranking and analysing a large list of proportions such as CTRs and gene expression levels.
 Knowledge of the entire distribution is brought into each estimate and shrinks the credible intervals whilst pulling the expected values toward it, particularly those observations with smaller amounts of data.
 It may be viewed as an approximation to a fully Bayesian treatment of a hierarchical model (see below) where the hyperpriors are set to their most likely values, instead of being integrated out.